Brett-Tanner/Journal/Feb_23.md

 #### What I learned
 - Values for a stimulus controller need to be defined on the same element the controller is connected to, not any child elements
+- I can make sure my commits show up on my github profile by adding a second remote matching my old repo and pushing all the changes to that occasionally
+    - Won't show up on the work repo because it's a fork, and commits to forks don't count

 ## Feb 22nd